typical-go/typical-rest-server/README.md

 ## Project Status

-The project status is `WIP` (Work in progress) which means the author plan to continously evaluate and improve the project.
+The project status is `WIP` (Work in progress) which means the author continously evaluate and improve the project.

 ## License